harshb/harshb.github.io/_posts/2019-09-05-faiz-hum-dekhenge.md

 the  false idols are no more.

-We the pure of heart, who the fundamentalists decry--
+We the pure of heart, whom the zealots decry--

 will take seats up high.

 All crowns will be flung.

-All thrones wrung.
+All thrones will be wrung.

 Only His true name